Leonardo-Boss/suckless-site/dwm.suckless.org/patches/alt-tab/index.md

 keycode
 -------
-tabModkye and tabCycleKey are keycodes values.
+tabModkey and tabCycleKey are keycodes values.
 If you want to change them you can get different keycode values from "get-xkey" program bellow.

 Compile get-xkey